-In preparing each of the last five Pennsylvania loss cost filings (April 1, 1999, April 1, 2000, April 1, 2001, April 1, 2002 and April 1, 2003), the PCRB has separated its trend analysis into two component parts: claim frequency and severity factors.
+In preparing each of the last six Pennsylvania loss cost filings (beginning with April 1, 1999 and continuing through April 1, 2004), the PCRB has separated its trend analysis into two component parts: claim frequency and severity factors.
 Based on detailed analysis of both internal and outside data (when available) pertaining to these phenomena (and, in particular, pertaining to claim frequency), the PCRB has selected different methods and/or parameters to estimate trends for each of these component parts.
-This approach has sometimes allowed the

-PCRB to capitalize on available external data pertaining to injury and illness counts and claim frequency and ultimately provided a basis for selection of prospective loss ratio trends based on specific analysis and review of claim frequency data and experience.
+This approach has sometimes allowed the PCRB to capitalize on available external data pertaining to injury and illness counts and claim frequency and ultimately provided a basis for selection of prospective loss ratio trends based on specific analysis and review of claim frequency data and experience.

-The trend provisions incorporated into the April 1, 2003 filing were premised on claim frequency and severity trends as measured within historical PCRB data, effectively assuming that those trends would continue through the prospective rating period for both indemnity and medical losses.
+The trend provisions incorporated into the April 1, 2004 filing were premised on claim frequency and severity trends as measured within historical PCRB data, effectively assuming that those trends would continue through the prospective rating period for both indemnity and medical losses.

 Based on separate measures of policy year loss ratio trend and claim frequency trend, implied severity trends have been identified in the supporting information for this filing.
-An exponential trend model, based on the six policy years from 1996 through 2001 inclusive, was selected for use in this filing as the measure of historical indemnity severity ratio trend.
-The indicated indemnity severity trend inherent in PCRB indemnity experience is equivalent to an annual increase of approximately +8.2 percent per year, up slightly from the comparable indication one year ago (+8.1 percent).
+An exponential trend model, based on the seven policy years from 1996 through 2002 inclusive, was selected for use in this filing as the measure of historical indemnity severity ratio trend.
+The indicated indemnity severity trend inherent in PCRB indemnity experience is equivalent to an annual increase of approximately +8.1 percent per year, down slightly from the comparable indication one year ago (+8.2 percent).